 Inventory, lb : 0

-Nokanzo are available in the spring months.
+Nokanzo is available in the spring through early summer.

 Nokanzo, botanically classified as Hemerocallis fulva var. longituba, is the Japanese term for the young shoots of the daylily plant belonging to the Asphodelaceae family.
 The herbaceous perennial is native to Asia and has been cultivated for thousands of years for its colorful but short-lived blooms.
 In Japan, the tubers, leaves, and flower buds of daylilies are used in culinary preparations.
 Nokanzo specifically refers to the young shoots and leaves, and this portion of the plant is more of a secondary crop to the unopened flower buds, known as kinshinsai.
 When ready for harvest, the young shoots are cut at the base to promote regrowth and are sold in smaller local markets throughout the country.
 Nokanzo is a seasonal delicacy valued for its mild, non-bitter flavor and is mainly used in Japan.
 It is important to note that there are many species of daylilies, and some are easily confused with true lilies, which may be inedible, causing gastric distress.
 Research and caution should be taken when foraging for Nokanzo.
 It is recommended to consult with an expert before consuming foraged foods.

 Nokanzo has not been extensively studied for its nutritional properties, but the leaves are a source of vitamin C to strengthen the immune system, vitamin A to maintain healthy organ functioning, and calcium to build strong bones and teeth.
 In Traditional Chinese Medicine, Nokanzo is used as a natural remedy to reduce swelling within the body and as a diuretic.